 System Normal and Outage conditions were modeled and studied for adequacy and system security.

-Segment or element thermal loads >85% were noted under these conditions; loads above 100% were noted as overloads (transformers were allowed up to 125% load in winter).
+Segment or element thermal loads >85% of seasonal ratings were noted under these conditions; loads above 100% of the seasonal ratings were noted as overloads.

-Overloaded segments were “tripped” per standard relaying practice (100% thermal on lines, 125% minimum thermal on transformers) to check for “cascading” outages except as noted below per new NERC requirements;
+Overloaded segments were “tripped” per standard relaying practice (100% - 150% thermal on lines, 125% minimum thermal on transformers) to check for “cascading” outages except as noted below per new NERC requirements;